chipsalliance/Caliptra/doc/Caliptra.md

 5. SoC follows the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
 6. HVM, through JTAG or using the Caliptra SoC interface, sets “CPTRA\_DBG\_MANUF\_SERVICE\_REG” bit 0 to request a CSR.
 7. HVM, through JTAG or using the Caliptra SoC interface, writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up microcontroller out of reset.
-8. ROM reads the CSR bit from the manufacturing state encoding reg, “CPTRA\_DBG\_MANUF\_SERVICE\_REG”, acquires the mailbox lock, and populates the Caliptra internal SRAM (the mailbox SRAM hardware structure is reused) with the CSR.
+8. ROM reads the manufacturing state encoding from the register “CPTRA\_DBG\_MANUF\_SERVICE\_REG”, acquires the mailbox lock, and populates the Caliptra internal SRAM (the mailbox SRAM hardware structure is reused) with the CSR.
 9. HVM, through JTAG or using the SoC interface, polls for the “IDevID CSR ready" bit 24 that is set in “CPTRA\_FLOW\_STATUS” register.
 10. HVM reads mbox\_status\[3:0\] to check if the data is ready to be read (DATA\_READY encoding).
 11. HVM must clear bit 0 of CPTRA\_DBG\_MANUF\_SERVICE\_REG, indicating that it completed reading the CSR.